Ian Eliason

 Ian Matheson Eliason (6 June 1945 – 24 February 2019) was a New Zealand rugby union player.
 A lock, Eliason represented Taranaki at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1972 to 1973.
 He played 19 games for the All Blacks but did not appear in any test matches.
+He was the first All Black to come from the Kaponga club and played a record 222 provincial matches.

-Eliason died in New Plymouth on 24 February 2019.
+Eliason, known widely as 'Legs' died in New Plymouth on 24 February 2019.

+Awards and appointments

+Eliason was made a life member of the Taranaki Rugby Football Union in 1981 and also went on to serve as President, Vice-President and Patron.
+He was posthumously inducted into the Taranaki Sports Hall of Fame in November 2025.

+At the time of his induction former Taranaki teammates Graham Mourie and John Thwaites said he was a highly respected figure in Taranaki rugby.

+“He’s a great bloke.
+He was good with the young players when they first came into to the team.
+He made them feel part of the team, but he was a great guy sharing his friendship with all the players and making them feel needed.”
+Thwaites said.